 The cruise was part of the joint International Ecosystem Summer Survey in the Nordic Seas (IESSNS).
-Four parties and five research vessels (see text table below) took part in the survey, coordinated by the "Working Group of International Pelagic Surveys" (WGIPS) in ICES (formerly WGNAPES).
-The results from all vessels combined will be used in the assessment of mackerel, herring and blue whiting by the "Working Group on Widely Distributed Stocks" (WGWIDE) in August-September 2017.
+Five parties and six research vessels (see text table below) took part in the survey, coordinated by the "Working Group of International Pelagic Surveys" (WGIPS) in ICES (formerly WGNAPES).
+The results from all vessels combined were used in the assessment of mackerel, herring and blue whiting by the "Working Group on Widely Distributed Stocks" (WGWIDE) in August-September 2019.

 Vessel Nation

-Tróndur í Gøtu Faroes
+Finnur Fríði Faroes

 Vendla Norway

 Kings Bay Norway

 Árni Fríðriksson Iceland

-Finnur Fríði Greenland
+Eros Greenland

+Ceton Denmark

-The present survey report is based on data from M/V Tróndur í Gøtu only.
+The present survey report is based on data from M/V Finnur Friði only.
 Therefore no biomass estimate is given due to incomplete coverage of the area.
 Only the results from the Faroese survey are presented.
+The combined results with biomass estimates are available in the survey report presented to WGWIDE in September 2019, and which will be part of the WGIPS report from the WGIPS meeting in January 2020.